Frequently Asked Questions

 • Visibility into AI search that legacy platforms can't provide

 Once the acquisition closes and Qualified becomes "Agentforce Marketing" (or whatever it becomes), switching gets harder.
 Your account relationship changes.
 Your integration points change.
-Your leverage changes.
+Your negotiating position changes.

 If you're a Qualified customer evaluating options: